Drowsyyyyy/aml-prognostic-model-reproducibility/README.md

 The next phase is external validation in an independent AML expression cohort, with platform harmonization and no outcome-based external retuning.

-## Portfolio and AI disclosure
+## Portfolio

-This repository is a retrospective portfolio publication of a completed AI-assisted pilot.
+This repository is a retrospective portfolio publication.
 Git was not used prospectively throughout the original analysis, and the commit history begins with the portfolio publication.
-AI assistance supported analysis design, code generation, debugging, documentation, and interpretation.
-See `PORTFOLIO_DISCLOSURE.md`.

 The repository does not imply faculty supervision.
 Any academic description must reflect the work, understanding, and supervision that actually occurred.